Surface vs. Island: When Your Browser Should Stay Yours

 Containment-heavy workflows

-Surfacing a specific high-risk web application inside a watermarked, copy-paste-restricted, screenshot-blocked browser instance for a controlled audience is exactly what a forked browser is for.
+Surfacing a high-risk web application inside a watermarked, copy-paste-restricted, screenshot-blocked browser instance for a controlled audience is exactly what a forked browser is for.

 Heterogeneous browser baseline